ondrovic/survey-test-form/README.md

 **⚠️ Important:** The `.env.local` file is for local development only and should never be committed to the repository.

-### 4. Firebase Setup
+### 4. Database Setup

-Follow the detailed setup guide in [FIREBASE_SETUP.md](./FIREBASE_SETUP.md) to:

-1. Create a Firebase project
-2. Set up Firestore database
-3. Get your Firebase configuration
-4. Configure security rules
+Follow [SUPABASE_SETUP.md](./SUPABASE_SETUP.md) to set up your Supabase database with:
+- Full SQL database capabilities
+- Advanced data visualization
+- Automated status management
+- Better performance for complex queries
+- Complete audit trail system

 ### 5. GitHub Secrets Setup (Production Deployment)